johanfolin/quandify-ha/README.md

 ## Configuration

 You'll need your Quandify credentials:
+Create API account at https://partner.quandify.com
+Use GUID and password for the user.
+Organization ID is account owner's GUID.

 - **Account ID**: Your GUID account identifier
 - **Password**: Your Quandify account password
 - **Organization ID**: Your organization GUID